RQConf_PartnerLoginUrl RQConf_CheckUrl

 Cooperative Investment Plan (CIP) Deduction

-The amount that you subtract from an employee's gross remuneration for a pay period for the CIP (125% of the amount withheld for the purchase of preferred shares qualifying under the CIP) cannot be more than 30% of the result of the following calculation:
+You must subtract from an employee's gross remuneration for a pay period 125% of the amount withheld from their remuneration for the purchase of preferred shares qualifying under the Cooperative Investment Plan (CIP).
+The maximum amount that can be subtracted cannot be more than 30% of the result of the following calculation:

 minus